Amazon EKS Integration

 Run the following command to enable port-forwarding to expose the Kubecost dashboard:

-- You can also consider using AWS LoadBalancer controller to expose Kubecost and use Amazon Cognito for authentication, authorization, and user management.
-You can learn more via the AWS blog post How to use Application Load Balancer and Amazon Cognito to authenticate users for your Kubernetes web apps.
+You can also consider using AWS LoadBalancer controller to expose Kubecost and use Amazon Cognito for authentication, authorization, and user management.
+You can learn more via the AWS blog post Authenticate Kubecost Users with Application Load Balancer and Amazon Cognito.

 Deploying Kubecost on EKS Anywhere via Helm is not the officially recommended method by Kubecost or AWS.
 The recommended method is via EKS add-on (see above).